 Learning Outcomes - Upon successful completion of this course, students will:

-- 1) Create an argument through the use of historical evidence. - 2) Analyze and interpret primary and secondary sources. - 3) Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+- 1) Create an argument through the use of historical evidence. - 2) Analyze and interpret primary and secondary sources. - 3) Analyze the effects of historical, social, political, economic, cultural, and global forces on Texas history.

 Methods of Assessment: